JereKuusela/valheim-expand_world/README.md

 - inForest (default: `false`): Only in forests.
 - forestTresholdMin (default: `0`): Minimum forest value (if only in forests).
 - forestTresholdMax (default: `0`): Maximum forest value (if only in forests).
 - data: ZDO data override.
-For example to change altars with Spawner Tweaks mod.
+For example to change altars with Spawner Tweaks mod (`object copy` from World Edit Commands)..
 To create a variant of an existing location, add `:text` to the prefab.
 For example "Eikthyrnir:Wolf".

 ## Vegetation